hughjiang9827/tlverse-handbook/crc_review.md

     * Ashley Naimi, University of Pittsburgh
     * Linda Valeri, Columbia University
-    * Constantin Frangakis, Johns
+    * Constantin Frangakis, Johns Hopkins University
-    * Michael Hudgens
+    * Michael Hudgens, University of North Carolina
+    * Peter Gilbert, Fred Hutchinson Cancer Research Center

   More ideas for the type of person we'd like to have as a reviewer:
   1. writer of TMLE software (e.g. Eric Polley, Susan Gruber)